PhanChenh/CapstoneProject/README.md

 "Northern Ireland, Northern Ireland"

--> format: "region/county name", "constituent country name" or "region/county name", "country name"
+-> format: "region/county name/first-level of administrative division", "constituent country name" or "region//first-level of administrative division", "country name"

 **Note:**
 As the code I provided works on this format: "region/county name", "constituent country name" so I've provided a sample data.csv for you to have a look.